galiakraicheva/math-tutorials/README.md

 # math-tutorials
-This is a collection of tutorials that cover the fields of math used in machine learning and is inspired by my studies in the International University of Applied Sciences, Berlin.
+This is a collection of tutorials that cover the fields of math commonly used in machine learning and is inspired by my studies in the International University of Applied Sciences, Berlin.
+Work in progress

 1) Notes on HELM project: